Drinking horn: Modern period

 During a formal dinner (supra) Georgians propose a toast, led by a toastmaster (tamada) who sets the topic of each round of toasting.
-Toasts are made with either wine or brandy, toasting with beer is considered an insult.
+Toasts are made with either wine or brandy; toasting with beer is considered an insult.

 In Swiss culture, a large drinking horn together with a wreath of oak leaves is the traditional prize for the winning team of a Hornussen tournament.

-Modern-day Asatru adherents use drinking horns for Blóts and sumbels.
+Modern-day Asatru adherents use drinking horns for Blóts (sacrificial rituals) and sumbels (feasts).